 Tracey Wood and Associates worked on behalf of a client to achieve an amendment of an OMVWI charge to a lesser offense.

 A big win for our client in two separate courts.
-Tracey Wood and Adam Welch argued before both the trial court and Wisconsin Court of Appeals for the suppression of the results of a blood test taken by police where consent to testing was withdrawn before the lab actually tested the blood.
+Tracey Wood and another attorney argued before both the trial court and Wisconsin Court of Appeals for the suppression of the results of a blood test taken by police where consent to testing was withdrawn before the lab actually tested the blood.
 The circuit court judge suppressed.
 The State appealed, and the suppression order was upheld by the Court of Appeals.

 In Columbia County, Tracey Wood and Associates achieved a jury acquittal for a client charged with OMVWI.

 The attorneys at Tracey Wood & Associates were able to convince a prosecutor in Dane County that the State lacked the evidence to prove their client was the driver of a vehicle in a hit and run case.
 All charges dismissed prior to trial.